sharp-pixel/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

  aws --profile=dev  sts get-caller-identity

  {
      "UserId": "A1B2C3D4E5F6G7EXAMPLE:admin",
      "Account": "111122223333",
      "Arn": "arn:aws:sts::111122223333:assumed-role/AWSReservedSSO_AdministratorAccess_1234a12345a12aa1/admin"
  }
  ```

- This command show you basically what your current crendentials are attached to :
+ This command show you basically what your current credentials are attached to :
- * `Account` tell you which Account Id you are talking to
+ * `Account` tell you which Account ID you are talking to
  * `Arn` tell you which Role you are using

    To learn more, check the [official doc](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html).

-This procedure should be repeted for all the AWS Account you want to interact with.
+This procedure should be repeated for all the AWS Account you want to interact with.

 Then, when token expire, you can refresh it by running